Apraxia of speech: History and terminology

 The term apraxia was first defined by Hugo Karl Liepmann in 1908 as the "inability to perform voluntary acts despite preserved muscle strength."
 In 1969, Frederic L. Darley coined the term "apraxia of speech", replacing Liepmann's original term "apraxia of the glosso-labio-pharyngeal structures."
 Paul Broca had also identified this speech disorder in 1861, which he referred to as "aphemia": a disorder involving difficulty of articulation despite having intact language skills and muscular function.

 The disorder is currently referred to as "apraxia of speech", but was also formerly termed "verbal dyspraxia".
 The term apraxia comes from the Greek root "praxis," meaning the performance of action or skilled movement.
 Adding the prefix "a", meaning absence, or "dys", meaning abnormal or difficult, to the root "praxis", both function to imply speech difficulties related to movement.

-Research

-Many researchers are investigating the characteristics of apraxia of speech and the most effective treatment methods.
-Below are a couple of the recent findings: